JoeyLipton/joeylipton.github.io/_posts/2023-04-11-Setting-Up-CommanoVM-in-Parallels.md

-## Setting up Windows in Parallels
+## Setting up CommandoVM in Parallels
 ---

 I got this idea randomly since most of my Commando VMs are pretty fast but my Windows 10 running on Parallels is very slow.
 Now I already know it's because I'm running Hyper-V and WSL, which is already running on a virtual platform.
 Now with the added overhead of using Coherence mode, my poor i9 gets very tired and toasty.
 And I don't want to install all the tools manually.